 Picking a Helmet

-You need to embrace the fact that it is necessary and get one that you actually like as there are thousands of them to choose from.
+You need to embrace the fact that a helmet is necessary and get one that you actually like, as there are thousands of them to choose from.

 Helmets range anywhere from $20 – $100 +, but they all do the same thing.